gitexel/gitexel/README.md

 ### Hi there 👋

-I’m a Software Engineer, I have experience building highly scalable data crawlers, data pipelines, and backend APIs.
+I’m a Software Engineer, I have experience building highly scalable backend APIs, data pipelines, and data crawlers.

 #### 🧐 More About Me: